 Why We Crave Crunch

-The theory why crunchy foods are innately pleasing to our pallet is captivating.
+The theory of why crunchy foods are innately pleasing to our pallet is captivating.

 The crunchy sensation we experience is more significant for the sounds it makes inside our heads.
 The internal noises of chewing always happen as we eat, but eating a soft omelet is quite different than chewing on nuts or chips.
 This is one reason why “You can’t eat just one.”